new5558/Jutyper-Data-Science-Docker-Boilerplate/README.md

 ## Why we need this?
 When doing machine learning project, one of the problems data science practioners face is depedencies and environment mismatched problem.
 For example, installing tensorflow GPU support on NVIDIA GPU required correct version of CUDA and CUDNN.
 With container boilerplace, we can predefined environment and depedencies to make our model **easier to be trained on cloud instances** and **controllable environment for deployment**.

-These notebook Docker containers are designed to have **Google Colab parity**.Users should be able to train model on their private Cloud, Google Colab, Computer without dependeicies problem.
+These notebook Docker containers are designed to have **Google Colab parity**.
+Users should be able to train model on their private cloud, Google Colab and, computer without dependeicies problem.

 ## Getting start: